Ellen562/12318349--COIT20261---2026T2-/week-02.md

 From this week's tutorial, I learned how to build a simple LAN in GNS3 and configure static IPv4 addresses on Linux hosts.

-I practised different methods of assigning an IP address, including editing the `/etc/network/interfaces` file and using the `ip addr add` command.
+I practiced different methods of assigning an IP address, including editing the `/etc/network/interfaces` file and using the `ip addr add` command.
 I also learned how to use `ip a` to check whether an address had been assigned correctly.

 The second task helped me understand how `ping` can be used to test connectivity between network devices.
 I learned that receiving ping replies confirms that the destination is reachable.
 I also learned how packet loss and round-trip time can provide useful information about network connectivity and delay.